-- There is a statistically significant relationship at a significance level ( $\alpha \le 0.05$ ) between hope and a sense of dedication to work among the administrative employees in Palestinian universities in Gaza Strip. - There is a statistically significant relationship at a significance level ( $\alpha \le 0.05$ ) between optimism and a sense of dedication to work among the administrative employees in Palestinian universities in Gaza Strip. - There is a statistically significant relationship at a significance level ( $\alpha \le 0.05$ ) between self-efficacy and a sense of dedication to work among the administrative employees in Palestinian universities in Gaza Strip. - There is a statistically significant relationship at a significance level ( $\alpha \le 0.05$ ) between flexibility and a sense of dedication to work among the administrative employees in Palestinian universities in Gaza Strip.
+- There is a statistically significant relationship at the level of significance ($\alpha \le 0.05$) between hope and job absorption among administrative employees in Palestinian universities in employees. - There is a statistically significant relationship at the level of significance ($\alpha \le 0.05$) between job turnovers among the administrative employees in Palestinian universities in employees. - There is a statistically significant relationship at the level of significance ($\alpha \le 0.05$) between self-efficacy and job turnover among administrative employees in Palestinian universities in employees. - There is a statistically significant relationship at the level of significance ($\alpha \le 0.05$) between flexibility and tenacity among administrative employees in Palestinian universities in employees.

-The researchers explain these results in light of the fact that the availability of psychological capital in Palestinian universities gives the employee freedom to express his opinion, participate in decision-making, and participate in administrative processes, and psychological capital includes hope, optimism, self-efficacy and flexibility, and it is one of the requirements for improving employee enthusiasm and charging his energies towards his tasks Thus, his sense of dedication to work increases, especially since the psychological field has become extremely important in achieving employee welfare, achieving his personal goals and the goals of his organization, and these results are in agreement with the results of the study (Sivapragasam & Raya, 2018), which indicated that employee welfare affects the relationship Career he has.
+The researchers explain these results in light of the fact that the availability of psychological capital in Palestinian universities gives the employee the freedom to express his opinion, participate in decision-making, and participate in administrative processes, and psychological capital includes hope, optimism, self-efficacy and flexibility, which is one of the requirements for improving the employee's enthusiasm and charging his energies towards his duties.
+Consequently, he becomes more absorbed in his job, and becomes more diligent and intent to exert the necessary effort to achieve the goals, especially since the psychological field has become extremely important in achieving employee welfare, achieving his personal goals and the goals of his organization, and these results are in agreement with the results of the study of each of (Sivapragasam & Raya, 2018), Which indicated that the employee's well-being influences his job readiness.